wangdali/OpenECC/README.md

 # OpenECC

-An open source library for Elliptic Curve cryptosystem
+An Open Source Library for Elliptic Curve Cryptosystem

 ## Introduction